biometricITC/cPP-biometrics/input/Bio cPP.md

 The evaluation of the above security functions is out of scope of this cPP and expected to be performed separately based on the \[MDFPP\].
-Relation between the cPP and \[MDFPP\] is explained in detail in Annex A.
+Relation between this cPP and \[MDFPP\] is explained in detail in Annex A.

 2.5 TOE Use Case
 ------------
 Mobile device itself may be operated in a number of use cases such as enterprise use with limited personal use or Bring Your Own Device (BYOD).
-The TOE on the device may also be operated in the same use cases however use cases of the TOE should be devised separately considering the purpose of mobile biometric verification and potential attacks.
+The TOE on the device may also be operated in the same use cases, however, use cases of the TOE should be devised separately considering the purpose of mobile biometric verification and potential attacks.
 The following use cases describe how and why mobile biometric verification is supposed to be used.
-Each use case has its own assurance level depending on its criticality and separate cPP should be developed for each use case.
+Each use case has its own assurance level, depending on its criticality and separate cPP should be developed for each use case.